opiedopy/Day-of-the-Week---Final/README.md

 # Day-of-the-Week---Final
-Day of Week (DOW) Calculation (Years 1753 to 9999) -September 16 2025 modification by Jackie Dander, fuzzywidget.com Copyright.
+Day of Week (DOW) Calculation (Years 1753 to 9999)

+September 16 2025 modification by Jackie Dander, fuzzywidget.com

+Copyright.
 May be used with attribution.

 Day of Week (DOW) = [AA + BB + CC + DD + EE + FF] for any year